THE UNIVERSITY OF CONNECTICUT HEALTH CENTER

 When land has been purchased for the purpose of constructing a building, all costs incurred up to the excavation for the new building are considered land costs.
 Removal of old buildings - clearing, grading and filling - are considered land costs because these costs are necessary to get the land in condition for its intended purpose.
 Any proceeds obtained in the process of getting the land ready for its intended use, such as salvage receipts on the demolition of an old building or the sale of cleared timber, is treated as deductions in the price of the land.

 Land acquired by gift is generally capitalized based upon an appraisal, which establishes the fair market value.
 If additional expenses are incurred these costs are considered part of the total cost of the land.
 The university requests an appraisal from a donor to establish the fair market value.
 If the donor does not provide an appraisal the university has one done.
-The UCHC Board of Trustees must approve the acquisition of all land by gift.
+The UCH Board of Trustees must approve the acquisition of all land by gift.

 Improvements with limited lives, such as private driveways, walks, fences and parking lots, are recorded separately under non-structural improvements so they can be depreciated over their estimated lives.